 A new boiler replacement tends to take between 1-3 days, and you won’t want to be without heating during the winter.
 So it’s best to plan ahead and replace your boiler when you won’t need it so much.

 Plus, you could even stand to save a fair bit of money on the installation costs.

 You should aim to replace your boiler every 10 to 15 years.
 Even if it’s still working.

 While it might still work, boilers lose their efficiency over time which will increase your heating bills.
-And should it run into a fault, finding parts for older boilers becomes much more challenging.
+Should it run into a fault, finding parts for older boilers becomes much more challenging.

 But why summer?

 Why replace a boiler in summer?

 Your boiler is probably the furthest thing from your mind during the summer.

 And there are a few reasons why…

 Boiler engineers aren’t so busy in the summer